USB Interface Tips and Policy

 USB ports are used for various tasks like connecting external HDDs, controllers or extended gadgets for using other interfaces (Ethernet LAN, IRDA, Touchscreens etc.).

-All latest Brand devices including Ugoos AM6 family, X2 family and X3 family have USB 2.0 and USB 3.0 fastspeed interfaces on board.
+All latest Brand devices including Ugoos AM6 and AM7 families, X2, X3, X4 families have USB 2.0 and USB 3.0 fastspeed interfaces on board.